 1) Build

 This is where you transform your source code into a functional software application.
-Imagine it’s like assembling a puzzle.
-Ensuring the build stage aligns with CI/CD security best practices is vital to maintaining a secure CI CD environment.
+Imagine it like assembling a puzzle.
+Ensuring the build stage aligns with CI/CD security best practices and best practices for CI/CD pipeline security is vital to maintaining a secure and reliable CI/CD environment.

 2) Test